Julia Carpenter: Fictional character biography

 A secretive government group called The Commission decided to create their own superhero.
 Val Cooper met college friend Julia Carpenter in Julia's hometown of Denver, and convinced her to be part of an "athletic study."
 She was unknowingly a test subject in their experiments.
 During the experiment, they "accidentally" injected Julia with a mix of spider venom and exotic plant extracts, which gave Julia powers very similar to those of Spider-Man.

 Not long after she was given the identity of Spider-Woman, she was drawn into the first Secret Wars, where she met Spider-Man and the Avengers for the first time, and allied herself with the superhuman champions.
 She battled the Absorbing Man, Doctor Doom, and the Hulk.
 She was killed and resurrected by Doom with the power of the Beyonder.
 After returning to Earth, Julia joined Freedom Force (a government-sponsored super team made up primarily of former members of the Brotherhood of Evil Mutants who enlisted into government service to avoid prison terms).
 In an early mission with Freedom Force, the team was sent to arrest the X-Men.
 During this conflict with the X-Men, Julia also began to question her teammates' exceedingly brutal attitudes that they held over from their criminal pasts.
 Subsequently, Freedom Force was sent to arrest the Avengers after a disgruntled Quicksilver made false accusations against them.
 Freedom Force actually defeated the combined East and West Coast Avengers teams and helped bring the Avengers into custody at the Vault without a trial.
-Spider-Woman once again found her loyalties divided; she had a change of heart and eventually chose to aid the Avengers by breaking into the Vault and freeing them, battling the Guardsmen and thus becoming a fugitive from the law herself.
+Spider-Woman once again found her loyalties divided; she had a change of heart and eventually chose to break into the Vault and freeing them, battling the Guardsmen and thus becoming a fugitive from the law herself.
 Alongside Spider-Man, she battled the Wrecking Crew as a government assignment.
-In another adventure she also teamed with Iron Man, to battle renegade A.I.M. agents named the Seekers, who sought to capture Valerie Cooper doing undercover solo work.
+In another adventure she teamed with Iron Man to battle renegade A.I.M. agents named the Seekers, who sought to capture Valerie Cooper doing undercover solo work.
 In gratitude for her earlier assistance with the Avengers, Iron Man worked with the government to get her pardoned.